Artist profiles: SV Museum’s new show

 By Jackie Lee | Visual Arts Editor

-The Sonoma Valley Museum of Art presents two exhibitions, Richard Shaw and Wanxin Zhang, and Portals: A Space for Color by Phillip K. Smith III, January 19 through April 7.
+The Sonoma Valley Museum of Art presents two exhibitions, Richard Shaw and Wanxin Zhang, and Portals: A Space for Color by Phillip K. Smith III, now through through April 7.

-The opening reception will be Saturday (1/19), 6 to 8 p.m., is free to SVMA members and $10 for the general public.

 Richard Shaw and Wanxin Zhang, says SVMA Executive Director Linda Keaton, have been producing revolutionary works in clay, often packing a serious punch under a comic façade.